Staff

 215-923-8000 ext.
 105

-Fred supervises the Museum’s administrative, development and communications staff, is the human resources manager, drafts and manages the budget, and oversees day-to-day administrative tasks.
+As Director of Operations, Fred drafts and manages the operating budget, is responsible for allocating resources for the Museum’s programs, exhibitions, store and facility, and oversees day-to-day administrative tasks.
 He has worked for a number of non-profit arts organizations as senior management in varying disciplines–music, theater, and arts education to name a few.
 He has spent over two decades engaged in capacity building, strategic and financial planning, and stewardship of institutional funding and private sources of support.
 He also served as an online Adjunct Instructor for Drexel University’s Arts Administration and Museum Leadership graduate programs.

 Katie Sorenson, Director of Outreach and Communications